A highway over another highway

 Dignified in the burning sunset.

-And 12 box fans to recirculate stagnant air.
+And 12 box fans to circulate the stagnant air.

-Even stainless steel chambers cannot take the heat.
+Even stainless steel TRACERs cannot take this heat.

 But we survived one week, then another week.